geek-cookbook/geek-cookbook/manuscript/recipes/paperless.md

         - subnet: 172.16.58.0/24

 ```
+You'll notice that there are several items under "services" in this stack.
+Let's take a look at what each one does:
+* PostgreSQL - Database engine to store metadata for all the documents. [^1]
+* Gotenburg - Tool that facilitates converting MS Office documents, HTML, Markdown and other document types to PDF
+* Tika - The OCR engine that extracts text from image-only documents
+* Broker - Redis server that other services use to share data

 ## Serving

 Launch the paperless stack by running ```docker stack deploy paperless -c <path -to-docker-compose.yml>```.
 You can then log in with the username and password that you specified in the environment variables file above.

 Head over to the [Paperless documentation](https://paperless-ng.readthedocs.io/en/latest) to see how to configure and use the application then revel in the fact you can now search all your scanned documents to to your heart's content.

+[^1]: This particular stack configuration was chosen because it includes a "real" database in PostgreSQL versus the more lightweight SQLite database.
+After all, if you go to the trouble of scanning and importing a pile of documents, you want to know the database is robust enough to keep your data safe.

+--8<-- "recipe-footer.md"